junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Referred to the House Committee on Natural Resources.
+- 2007-02-07 — Referred to the Subcommittee on Water and Power.
+- 2007-05-24 — Subcommittee Hearings Held.
+- 2007-06-12 — Forwarded by Subcommittee to Full Committee by Unanimous Consent .
+- 2007-06-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-06-28 — Committee Consideration and Mark-up Session Held.
+- 2007-06-28 — Ordered to be Reported by Unanimous Consent.
+- 2007-07-23 — Placed on the Union Calendar, Calendar No. 152.
+- 2007-07-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-243.
+- 2007-07-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-243.